Breaker Morant: Attack at Duivelskloof and the death of Hunt

+In the very early hours of the following morning, Hunt's force dismounted about 1 mi away from the Viljoen farmhouse and approached on foot.
+The building consisted of the living quarters in the centre with stables on either end.
+Hunt planned to approach the farmhouse, call out to the Boers inside that they were surrounded, and then if they did not do so, he would fire a shot, and Trooper Silke would send the fifty tribesmen forward to rush the farmhouse.
+In preparation, he sent Silke and his group along the road until they were about 50 yd behind the farmhouse to await the signal.
+Another group of tribesmen accompany Schiel to a hill to the rear of the building.
+With Eland sticking close at his request, Hunt then brought the rest of the force within 200 yd, and approached the farmhouse himself, accompanied by Eland.
+Barend Viljoen and his men were aware of the approach of Hunt's force, having had scouts watching them for most of the previous day.
+The Boers were positioned in protected positions around the house and ordered to hold their fire until Viljoen opened fire.
+Unaware of these preparations, Hunt called on Viljoen to surrender, and firing broke out immediately.
+Most of the BVC troops immediately took cover, but Hunt ran forward, firing as he went, closely followed by Eland.
+In the ensuing firefight, Barend Viljoen, his brother Johannes, and another Boer were mortally wounded, and Hunt was about twenty paces from the door of the farmhouse when he was shot in the chest.
+Eland was also hit, shot through the hips and lower stomach.
+Silke attempted to send the tribesmen forward to attack, but they retreated instead.

 According to the memoirs of Hendrik Adriaan Jacobs, the Viljoen Commando knew that an attack was coming.
 The members of the Commando, however, were "feverish" from the effects of malaria and fatalistically waited for the arrival of the Bushveldt Carbineers.
 Jacobs later recalled how he saw Hunt's party through a window and began shooting.
 Possibly mistaking Jacobs's first shot for the signal, the BVC and the Lobedu also began shooting and general pandemonium ensued.
 In an exchange of fire, Captain Hunt was shot through the chest.
 Sergeant Frank Eland was killed attempting to go to Hunt's aid, as was at least one Lobedu warrior.
 On the Boer side, Barend Viljoen, his brother J.J.
 Viljoen, and G. Hartzenberg were killed.
 The dead of both sides were left behind by their retreating comrades.